 Let us examine how the proposed equivalences can be used to compare the behaviour of stochastic processes in their steady states.
 We shall consider only formulas specifying stochastic processes with infinite behavior, i.e. expressions with the iteration operator.
-Note that the iteration operator does not guarantee infiniteness of behaviour, since there can exist a deadlock within the body (the second argument) of iteration when the corresponding subprocess does not reach its final state by some reasons.
-In particular, if the body of iteration contains the Stop expression, then the iteration will be "breaked".
+Note that the iteration operator does not guarantee infiniteness of behaviour, since there can exist a deadlock (blocking) within the body (the second argument) of iteration when the corresponding subprocess does not reach its final state by some reasons.
+In particular, if the body of iteration contains the Stop expression, then the iteration will be "broken".
 On the other hand, the iteration body can be left after a finite number of its repeated executions and then the iteration termination is started.
 To avoid executing any activities after the iteration body, we take Stop as the termination argument of iteration.

-Like in the framework of SMCs, in LDTSIPNs the most common systems for performance analysis are ergodic (recurrent non-null, aperiodic and irreducible) ones.
+Like in the framework of SMCs, in LDTSIPNs the most common systems for performance analysis are ergodic (irreducible, positive recurrent and aperiodic) ones.
 For ergodic LDTSIPNs, the steady-state marking probabilities exist and can be determined.
-In [60, 61], the following sufficient (but not necessary) conditions for ergodicity of DTSPNs are stated: liveness (for each transition and any reachable marking there exists a sequence of markings from it leading to the marking enabling that transition), boundedness (the number of tokens in every place is not greater than some fixed number for any reachable marking) and nondeterminism (the transition probabilities are strictly less than 1).
-Let the dtsi-box of a dynamic expression has no deadlocks in the body of some iteration operator it contains and Stop is the termination argument of this operator.
-If all the states between the initial and final ones (including both these states) of such an iteration body are tangible, then the three ergodicity conditions are satisfied: the subnet corresponding to this iteration body is live, safe (1-bounded) and nondeterministic (since all markings of the live subnet are tangible and non-terminal, the probabilities of transitions from them are strictly less than 1).
-Hence, for the dtsi-box, its underlying SMC restricted to the states between the initial and final states of this iteration body is ergodic.
-The isomorphism between SMCs of expressions and those of the corresponding dtsi-boxes, which is stated by Proposition 5.1, guarantees that the underlying SMC of an expression with infinite behaviour is ergodic, if restricted to the states in which such an iteration body is executed.
-Since the ergodicity condition above is not necessary, there exist dynamic expressions with vanishing states traversed while executing their iteration bodies, which, nevertheless, have ergodic underlying SMCs, as Example 5.1 demonstrated.
+In [76, 77], the following sufficient (but not necessary) conditions for ergodicity of DTSPNs are stated: liveness (for each transition and any reachable marking there exists a sequence of markings from it leading to the marking enabling that transition), boundedness (for any reachable marking the number of tokens in every place is not greater than some fixed number) and nondeterminism (the transition probabilities are strictly less than 1).

+Consider dtsi-box of a dynamic expression $G = \overline{[EFStop]}$ specifying a process for which we assume that it has no deadlocks while (repetitive) running the body F of the iteration operator.
+If, starting in $[E\overline{F}Stop]]{\approx}$ and ending in $[E\overline{F}Stop]]{\approx}$ , only tangible states are passed through then the three ergodicity conditions are satisfied: the subnet corresponding to the looping of the iteration body F is live, safe (1-bounded) and nondeterministic (since all markings of the subnet are tangible and non-terminal, the probabilities of transitions from them are strictly less than 1).
+Hence, according to [76, 77], for the dtsi-box, its underlying SMC, restricted to the markings of the mentioned subnet, is ergodic.
+The isomorphism between SMCs of expressions and those of the corresponding dtsi-boxes, which is stated by Proposition 5.1, guarantees that SMC(G) is ergodic, if restricted to the states between $[EFStop]]{\approx}$ and $[EFStop]]{\approx}$

+The ergodicity conditions above are not necessary, i.e. there exist dynamic expressions with vanishing states traversed while executing their iteration bodies, such that the properly restricted underlying SMCs are nevertheless ergodic, as Example 5.1 demonstrated.
+However, it has been shown in [7] that even live, safe and nondeterministic DTSPNs (as well as live and safe CTSPNs and GSPNs) may be non-ergodic.

-In this section, we consider the expressions such that their underlined SMCs contain one ergodic subset of states to guarantee that a single steady state exists.
+In this section, we consider only the process expressions such that their underlying SMCs contain exactly one closed communication class of states, and this class should also be ergodic to ensure uniqueness of the stationary distribution, which is also the limiting one.
+The states not belonging to that class do not disturb the uniqueness, since the closed communication class is single, hence, they all are transient.
+Then, for each transient state, the steady-state probability to be in it is zero while the steady-state probability to enter into the ergodic class starting from that state is equal to one.

 8.1.
-Steady state and equivalences
+Steady state, residence time and equivalences